DrkWithT/Toy_Language/README.md

  3. Test sample scripts!
 (Fix segfault on other few test scripts!)
  4. Refactor and test code even more?
    - Add println native function!!
+   - Add full support for modules: same names across modules should not conflict.
    - **FIX TODO:** Fix variable assignment statements, as they do not seem to update in the `count10` example.
       1. Refactor ctx_update_var to use the direct Variable ptr.
       2. Debug `exec_assign_var` and `ctx_update_var`.